Alex313031/thorium/BUGS.md

 FIXED | Dec.
 2, The Google API Keys InfoBar patch doesn't work following an upstream update to startup_browser_creator_impl.cc, will evaluate a fix. - Me | Fixed by me on Dec.
 5.

 Dec.
 6, The Default Browser InfoBar persists even after setting Thorium as the default browser.
-Until this is fixed upstream, it will be mitigated with the --no-default-browser-check cmdline flag in the .desktop file.
+Until this is fixed upstream, it will be mitigated with the --no-default-browser-check cmdline flag in the .desktop file. - Midzer on GitHub